smbeiragh/sanam/README.md

 hsl color format is recomanded because:

-1. it's more understandable and meaningful for humans
+1. it's more understandable and meaningful to humans
 2. it's easer to notice un-intended color changes

 sometimes we need to create an extra shade of a defined color which is not pre